Prag8855/aab/content/guides/work-visa.md

 If you are not a citizen of the [EU](/glossary/European%20Union), [[EEA]] or Switzerland, you need a [residence permit](/glossary/Aufenthaltstitel) to live in Germany.
 The work visa is a type of residence permit.

-If you are already a [permanent resident](/glossary/Niederlassungserlaubnis), you don't need a Blue Card.
-Your permanent residence allows self-employment.
+If you are a [permanent resident](/glossary/Niederlassungserlaubnis), you don't need a work visa.
+You can already work anywhere.

 **[Who needs a residence permit? ➞](/guides/residence-permit#who-needs-a-residence-permit)**